JackDai-2791/tang-poem-ai/COLAB_SETUP.md

-# 🚀 Tang Poem AI - Google Colab Setup Guide
+# 🚀 Tang Poem AI - Google Colab Setup Guide (Large Dataset)

-This guide will help you set up and train the Tang poem AI model on Google Colab with GPU acceleration.
+This guide will help you set up and train the Tang poem AI model on Google Colab with GPU acceleration, optimized for the large dataset (5,000 poems).

 ## 📋 Prerequisites

 1. **Google Colab Account** - Free GPU access
-2. **Dataset Files** - You'll need to upload the prepared dataset files
+2. **Dataset Files** - You'll need to upload the prepared large dataset files
 3. **Model Files** - All the training and generation scripts

 ## 🎯 Quick Start